School's Out (1992 film): Production

-The outcome of Tessa Campanelli's pregnancy was purposefully left ambiguous.
-Pat Mastroianni explained in 2017 that while Tessa was seen walking into an abortion clinic for an appointment, "you never actually see, as an audience, if she went through with it".

 Music

 The film featured eight songs from the debut album of Toronto-based rock group Harem Scarem.
 After the movie aired, Toronto radio station Q-107 received multiple requests to play Harem Scarem's music.

-It also featured songs from several popular Canadian artists including Gowan (the songs "Moonlight Desires" and "All the Lovers in the World"), The Box, Spoons, Amy Sky, Images in Vogue and Malcolm Burn.
+The film also featured songs from top Canadian artists including Gowan (the song "Moonlight Desires"), The Box (band), Spoons (band), Amy Sky, Images in Vogue and Malcolm Burn.

 Release

 Broadcast

-School's Out aired on CBC Television at 8:00.p.m on January 5, 1992.
+School's Out aired on CBC Television at 8:00 p.m. on January 5, 1992.
 The film drew 2.3 million viewers on the network, doubling the average audience that Degrassi High received.
 In Australia, the film premiered on ABC TV at 8:30.p.m on May 17, 1993, preceded by an introduction from Afternoon Show host Michael Tunn.
-The film did not premiere in the United States until over two years later, when it aired on PBS, the network that aired the television series, on June 20, 1994.

 Home media

 School's Out was released on VHS by ABC Video and Roadshow Entertainment in Australia in 1993, and WGBH Boston Home Video in the United States on March 7, 2000.
 It was later released as part of the Degrassi High: The Complete Collection DVD box set by WGBH on October 9, 2007, and on the Degrassi High Collection set by Force Entertainment in Australia on March 12, 2008.